 Move over MTV Spring Break and Wild On E!, Summer has hit the República!
 And you know what that means at all the local Argentine networks….
 VAMOS A LA PLAYA!
 Or a pool, or a fake beach with artificial sand, really wherever there are girls in bikinis.
 Lucky correspondents and creepy cameramen have been counting down the days until the tight assed, thonged out, boluda screaming argentinas migrate to the beach to make their culos dance when the camera comes around.
-Each local news station dedicates about half of each show to the beach segments, asking sunbathers questions like, “are your tits real?” and “what did you have for lunch?”
+Each local news station dedicates about half of each show to the beach segments, forcing sunbathers to parade in a circle and answer questions like, “do you have any tattoos?” “are your tits real?” and “what did you eat for lunch?”

 It wouldn’t be complete without the inserted cheesy sound effects (boiiing), dangerous close ups on the female body, idiotic commentary about those close ups (EPAAA), and then re-watching it all over again on a nightly talk show where a “panel of experts” dissects the channel’s daily tush-montage.

 “Todo Metido” Cameraman’s shadow right on the ass crack